 - Monitor file integrity by checking for unexpected modifications in core files and themes.

 In addition to these recommendations, it’s crucial that you stay informed about current security threats and vulnerabilities within the WordPress ecosystem.
 Subscribe to relevant blogs, forums, and newsletters so that you’re always up-to-date with the latest information.
-By doing this, you’ll not only be able to protect yourself from known issues but also proactively address new ones as they emerge.
+By doing this, you’ll be able to protect yourself from known issues and proactively address new ones as they emerge.

 As we’ve discussed, monitoring your website for suspicious activity plays an essential role in maintaining its security; however, no system is foolproof.
 In the event that something does go wrong, having regular backups of your website data ensures that you can quickly recover without losing valuable content or experiencing extended downtime.

-With this in mind, our next topic will delve into best practices for backing up your website data regularly.
+With this in mind, our next topic will delve into best practices for regularly backing up your website data.

 Backing Up Your Website Data Regularly

 One of the most crucial steps in maintaining a secure WordPress site is ensuring that you have a solid backup plan in place.
-Regularly backing up your website data can save you from potential disasters, such as hacking attempts or server crashes.
+Regularly backing up your website data can save you from disasters like hacking attempts or server crashes.

 As a WordPress security expert, I can’t stress enough how important it is to establish a routine for backing up all your valuable data and implementing reliable data encryption methods to protect sensitive information.